XkF21WNJ/WizardTree/README.md

 This would basically just be an extension of the currently available HTML version, adding whatever information epubs need and repackaging it into the right format.
 Since epubs are essentially HTML files in a zip file this should be relatively easy to do (famous last words).
 Once this is available the static HTML format can be deprecated, the dynamic HTML viewer is more flexible and epubs are better as a static format.

 - [Twine](http://twinery.org/)
-I've only encountered this recently but the language does seem to add support for scripting so with any luck it's possible to make it load the JSON file directly, similar to how the currently available [HTML viewer](https://XkF21WNJ.github.io/WizardTree/Viewer.html) does it.
+Haven't had much experience with this language but they do claim to add support for scripting so with any luck it's possible to make it load the JSON file directly, similar to how the currently available [HTML viewer](https://XkF21WNJ.github.io/WizardTree/Viewer.html) does it.

 - Pdf
 Not yet sure how to generate Pdf's from JSON files, but it's technically possible.
 Maybe there's a python package that can be used for that.
 Of course, things like epubs and HTML files can be converted to pdf, but it's usually better to generate them directly.

 ## Contributing

 Yes please!
 Just fork the repository and add a pull request to merge your changes.
-The project has only just started, and there are lots of things that could be improved, so any help is appreciated.
+The project has only just started, and there are lots of things that could be improved, so all help is appreciated.

 ## Credits